Dylanvh/SSH-Terminal-Connection/README.md

 # SSH-Terminal-Connection
-This .bat file makes it east to connect to an SSH trough CMD or Windows Terminal
+This .bat file makes it easy to connect to an SSH trough CMD or Windows Terminal

 If you have anny questions please PM me on Disccord `Dylanvh#0001`, Do not call me i will not pick up and block you.